FREE SHIPPING on orders of $85 or more

 First found in Herefordshire, where Tudor Trevor was Lord of Hereford, Whittington, and both Maelors.
 He was founder of the Tribe of the Marches, born in Denbigh, son of Ynyr Ap Cadforch, whose descendants intermarried with the distinguished families of North Wales.

 This web page shows only a small excerpt of our Tudor research.
 Another 163 words(12 lines of text) covering the years 1485, 1406, 1400, 1411, 1400, 1401, 1486, 1502, 1499, 1500, 1503 and 1503 are included under the topic Early Tudor History in all our PDF Extended History products.

 Another 505 words(36 lines of text) are included under the topic Early Tudor Notables in all our PDF Extended History products.

 In the late 19th and early 20th centuries, many people from Wales joined the general migration to North America in search of land, work, and freedom.
 These immigrants greatly contributed to the rapid development of the new nations of Canada and the United States.
 They also added a rich and lasting cultural heritage to their newly adopted societies.
 Investigation of immigration and passenger lists has revealed a number of people bearing the name Tudor:

-Tudor Settlers in the United States in the 17th Century
+Tudor Settlers in United States in the 17th Century

-Tudor Settlers in the United States in the 19th Century
+Tudor Settlers in United States in the 19th Century

-Tudor Settlers in the United States in the 20th Century
+Tudor Settlers in United States in the 20th Century

 The Tudor Family Crest was acquired from the Houseofnames.com archives.
 The Tudor Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.